 Queensland Health is committed to protecting user privacy.
 We understand and appreciate that visitors and users of this web site are concerned about their privacy and the confidentiality and security of any personal information that may be provided to us.

-To protect your personal information, Queensland Health staff must follow the privacy principles contained in the Information Privacy Act 2009 (Qld) (IP Act) (PDF 640kB), which include the nine National Privacy Principles and provisions regarding contracted service providers and the transfer of personal information out of Australia.
+To protect your personal information, Queensland Health staff must follow the privacy principles contained in the Information Privacy Act 2009 (Qld) (IP Act), which include the nine National Privacy Principles and provisions regarding contracted service providers and the transfer of personal information out of Australia.

 These principles contain rules about the collection, use, disclosure, security, quality, access, amendment, storage and openness of personal information.

-Staff are also bound by Part 7 of the Hospital and Health Boards Act 2011 (Qld) (HHB Act) (PDF 1.16MB) which sets out the duty of confidentiality and exceptions that permit the disclosure of confidentiality information by ‘designated persons’.
+Staff are also bound by Part 7 of the Hospital and Health Boards Act 2011 (Qld) (HHB Act) which sets out the duty of confidentiality and exceptions that permit the disclosure of confidential information by ‘designated persons’.
 Confidential information most often relates to patients of Queensland Health who may be living or deceased.

-Queensland Health's Privacy Plan (PDF 343kB) sets out details of the types of personal information we hold, and how that information is dealt with in accordance with both the IP Act and HHB Act.
-Our Privacy Plan also set out the process for lodging a privacy complaint and requesting access to personal information, including health records.
+Queensland Health's Privacy Plan (PDF) sets out details of the types of personal information we hold, and how that information is dealt with in accordance with both the IP Act and HHB Act.
+Our Privacy Plan also sets out the process for lodging a privacy complaint and requesting access to personal information, including health records.

 In this privacy statement, the Department of Health and the Hospital and Health Services (HHS) are referred to collectively as ‘Queensland Health’.
 However, the Department of Health and the HHSs each have their own separate Privacy Plans.
 If you cannot locate a Privacy Plan for a HHS online, you should contact the relevant HHS and request they provide you with a copy.